 An unusually cool summer week here in NYC is almost fitting for the start of the first week of NFL training camp.
 Flannel shirts, seasonal beers, eating wings until you hate yourself and bringing your marriage to the brink of divorce over Fantasy Football have now become staples of every NFL season.
+Check out fantasy football news over at Fanduel.

 With the start of the regular NFL season right around the corner and many of you getting the binders and trash talk ready for this years Fantasy Draft it is important to highlight all of the teams that have made major moves this off season.
 This is a little segment we like to call